|

 and Thames valley.
 This presumably consolidated the Wessex conquest and

-protected the local inhabitants form attacks by Danes and Vikings.
+protected the local inhabitants from attacks by Danes and Vikings.
 From

 the Adur Valley the burghs (forts) at Burpham (Arun) and Lewes (Ouse) were